huntercaron/use-local-cache/README.md

 React hooks for using local storage as a cache.
 Intended for use in Framer X.

+> I still have testing to write for this, so if anything isn't working please let me know or feel free to submit a pr :)

 ## Installation
 `yarn add use-local-cache`